 Solar skins are a novel PV technology to integrate custom designs into solar panel systems.
 The solar skin technology is similar to the ad wraps displayed on bus windows.

-These imprinted custom images, embedded into solar panels, can exactly match your grassy lawns or rooftops of your homes.
+These imprinted custom images, embedded into solar panels, can exactly match the grassy lawns or rooftops of your homes.

 Solar skin panels can also be beneficial for businesses or government offices.
 They can be customized to display business logos, business advertisements, a country’s flag, and so on.

 Moreover, solar skins utilize rail-less racking systems, sit lower, have a sleek finish, and hide metal components, giving the panels a super cool look.
 If panel aesthetics stops you from going solar, Sistine’s SolarSkins might be the solution you are looking for.

 In addition to these benefits, Sistine Solar enables you to monitor your system performance 24/7 on your phone.
 It also provides you alerts in case of any issues or solar energy outages, and prescribes the right remedies at the right times.

 However, the downside of solar skin panels is their cost, which is about 10% more than the price of traditional panels.